 Last night’s Annual Town Meeting was fairly well attended with more than 20 residents.
 The usual question and answer session followed presentations by councillors.
 Jennifer Gill asked about progress on repairing the town walls behind St Laurence’s Church, which fell nine years ago.

 Mayor Robin Pote gave the reply.
 He said the work could cost £3 million, money that many need to be borrowed.
 This might be borrowed from the Public Works Loans Board.
-My back of envelope calculation is that would lead to repayments of around £150,000 a year if the loan period was the normal 30 years, roughly a third of the council’s budget.
+My back of envelope calculation is that would lead to repayments of around £100,000 a year if the loan period was the normal 30 years.

 Councillor Pote said: